-During fiscal year 2011, Morrison & Foerster, LLP and WSGR provided legal services to the Company.
-Mr. O'Donnell, a director of the Company, is a member of Morrison & Foerster, LLP and was a member of WSGR until January 2011.
+During fiscal year 2012, Morrison & Foerster, LLP provided legal services to the Company.
+Mr. O'Donnell, a director of the Company, is a member of Morrison & Foerster, LLP.
 We incur expenses for legal services from Morrison Foerster, LLP that vary depending upon our legal needs.
-We believe the legal fees paid in 2011 to Morrison Foerster, LLP and WSGR were less than 5% of each firm's total gross revenues for its last completed fiscal year.
+We believe the legal fees paid in 2012 to Morrison Foerster, LLP were less than 5% of the firm's total gross revenues for its last completed fiscal year.